datadistillr/ddr_public_docs/docs/connecting-data/linking-data-to-your-project.md

 ![Linking a Data Source to Your Project](<../img/connecting-data/connect-checkbox.png>)

 That's it!
-You are now ready to begin exploring and querying your data!
+You are now ready to begin exploring and querying your data.
+See the [SQL Reference Guide](../sql-reference/sql-intro.md) to learn about writing queries.